April 2012 Summit on Preventing Youth Violence

 AmeriCorps Commits to Fighting Youth Violence:

 During the April 4 Champions of Change event, a representative from the Corporation for National and Community Service announced that AmeriCorps VISTA, a volunteer program designed to fight poverty, will be expanding in order to support the work of the National Forum on Youth Violence Prevention.
 Through this expansion, AmeriCorps will make it possible for each of the six Forum cities (including Detroit, which has already piloted the expansion) to sponsor up to two AmeriCorps VISTA members in their communities.
 The VISTAs who come on board in Forum cities will devote their energies to cities’ plans to prevent youth violence by recruiting and training volunteers, building partnerships, and conducting outreach.
-The full press release announcing this expansion can be found here.

 Capacity Building Grants Announced for Forum Cities: